 North Pacific Beaches

 This area is known to have the best beaches, that’s why it’s called the Gold Coast.
 The weather here is almost always perfect year-round.
-The beaches will satisfy all types: lazy loungers, die-hard surfers, and small wave beaches to play around in.
+This beach trip will satisfy all types: lazy loungers, die-hard surfers, and small wave beaches to play around in.

 Beaches in the area